-UPDATE: Ubisoft has moved the release date for Watch Dogs to sometime around the spring season of 2014.
+UPDATE: Ubisoft has moved the release date for Watch Dogs to May 27, 2014.

 The news surrounding Ubisoft's upcoming open world shooter Watch Dogs has been interesting, but its also been a while since we heard anything new about it.
 Ubisoft finally threw out out a solid bit of news that followers of the game can get behind - Watch Dogs is set to release on November 19, 2013.